 First, your retirement date determines how long you’ll have to save and grow your nest egg.
-Second, if you plan to retire before you’re eligible for medicare, you’ll need to plan accordingly.
+Second, if you plan to retire before you’re eligible for Medicare, you’ll need to plan accordingly.
 The Affordable Care Act may help in this regard.
 Third, your retirement age will also allow you to make certain assumptions about social security benefits.
-Currently, full retirement age is at most 67, but I wouldn’t be surprised to see this increase for some of us.
+Currently, the full retirement age is at most 67, but I wouldn’t be surprised to see this increase for some of us.

 Assumption #3: When you’ll die